Teradata/quickstarts/README.md

 Quickstarts for learning the Teradata Vantage database.
 The documents use the AsciiDoc format.
 The website is built with Antora.

 Contributions are welcome :).
 See below how to build the documentation website locally.

+## Contributor's guide

 ## Building documentation locally

 There are two ways to build documentation locally:
-1. Run Antora in Docker - this method is quick to setup but the build process takes longer.
+1. Build using Docker - this method is quick to setup but the build process takes longer.
 It's best for occasional contributors.
-2. Install all tools directly on your machine - this method takes longer to setup but builds are much faster.
+2. Build directly on your machine - this method takes longer to setup but builds are much faster.
 Use it if you intend to contribute on ongoing basis.

 ### Build using Docker